ponsoc/sqlite-data-generator/README.md

-# sqllite-data-generator
+# sqlite-data-generator

-A CLI for generating SQLLite database files with example data
+A CLI for generating SQLite database files with example data

 ## Configuration